dearestalexander/alexroan/src/posts/2020-05-18-record-to-report.md

 title: Improving the record to report process
 author: Alex Roan
 date: 2020-05-18
-tags:
-hashtags: ["post", "blog", "finance", "featured"]
+hashtags: ["all", "finance", "consulting"]
-project:
-subproject:
 image: /assets/images/blog/rtr-cover.jpg
-imageAlt:
+imageAlt: A cover image showing the article title
 description: A detailed look at the record to report process.
 ---